 Talking about the economics of stealth technology, and taking the SU-57 stealth aircraft as an example, Russia spent about 8 to 10 billion dollars on its development program, according to a 2009 estimate.
+However, Pakistan and Russia have very different circumstances.
 The question is, “does Pakistan have spare cash to actually venture onto such a long-term funds-consuming project of developing its very own indigenous stealth aircraft?”

 Such development projects take years and decades to actually sprout out a 5th Generation aircraft.
 Russia itself had to enroll India into the project as well, but India extruded itself from the project in 2018 claiming that it had no confidence that the plane would actually deliver what the Russians claimed.

 However, this mainly represented the American opinion on why India left the project.
 The Indian opinion is a different story.
 India claims that Russia was not offering them transfer of technology and neither could India further afford the project.

 History has proven to us the importance of aerial superiority time and again.
 For instance, the Arab-Israel 6-day war in 1967 showed us how a small country was able to turn the tide on its neighboring countries by carrying out counter-flight operations—the Sinai airstrikes.
 The assault destroyed airstrips of the Egyptian air force and completely handicapped Egypt.
 On the second day of the war, the Israeli Air Force was easily targeting the ground forces of Egypt, Jordan, Iraq, and Syria.